 Turning to Table 5, the benchmark R&R specification in Column 7 controls for the referee recommendations, the full set of paper characteristics, as well as the mean R&R rate of the editor assigned to the paper (excluding the paper under consideration).
-This variable is meant to represent a co-editor-specific taste shifter that affects the probability of R&R but does not directly affect citations.
+The latter variable is meant to represent a co-editor-specific taste shifter that affects the probability of R&R but does not directly affect citations.
 It is therefore excluded from the citation model, and plays the role of an instrumental variable in identifying the effect of the control function in the citation model.

 As discussed in CDV, a comparison of our baseline R&R model (Column 7) and our baseline citation model (Column 4) shows that the referee recommendation variables enter nearly proportionately, as would be expected if editors take the measures of referee support as an index of paper quality, and citations depend on the same index.
 Specifically, a plot of the R&R model coefficients for the 7 referee recommendation variables (the 6 reported in the table plus a 0 for the omitted category) against the citation model coefficients is approximately linear with a slope of about 2.5.
-The editors are trying to maximize expected log citations, then all the variables in the R&R model should have coefficients that are 2.5 times larger than their coefficients in the model for citations.
+If editors are trying to maximize expected log citations, then all the variables in the R&R model should have coefficients that are 2.5 times larger than their coefficients in the model for citations.

 Given that papers written by an all-female team receive 0.22 log points more citations (Column 4), under a proportional decision model we would expect a coefficient of $0.55 = 0.22 \times 2.5$ in the R&R probit model.
-A coefficient of this size would be just large enough to offset the bias in the referee recommendations and ensure that female authored papers are evaluated in accord with their "quality", as revealed by citations.
-As Column 7 shows, the coefficient on the all-female paper in the
+A coefficient of this size would be just large enough to offset the bias in the referee recommendations and ensure that female-authored papers are evaluated in accord with their "quality", as revealed by citations.
+As Column 7 shows, the coefficient on the all-female papers in the R&R decision is instead 0.01 (s.e.= 0.06): editors do not seem to undo the referee's apparent biases at all.
+The coefficient is precisely estimated, such that we can confidently reject the hypothesis of a value of 0.55 under the citation maximizing benchmark.